 Information from North Carolina State University surveys and from the NCDA&CS Nematode Advisory Service provides a fairly accurate assessment of nematode infestations across the state.
 During 1990, approximately 35 percent and 47 percent of fields surveyed in Cumberland and Scotland counties, respectively, were infested with reniform nematodes.
 This nematode also has been detected in Harnett, Hoke, Richmond, Johnston, Robeson, and Sampson counties in past surveys.
 Columbia lance nematodes have been detected in fifteen counties, including Bladen, Brunswick, Columbus, Craven, Cumberland, Duplin, Hoke, Jones, Lenoir, New Hanover, Onslow, Pender, Richmond, Robeson, and Scotland.
 The highest infestations were in Scotland (83 percent), Robeson (43 percent), and Cumberland (35 percent).
-As expected, root-knot nematodes were found in all counties and in most of the fields.
+As expected, root-knot nematodes were found in all counties, and most of the fields where nematodes were found experienced nematode damage.
+Other areas can expect similar problems if cotton production continues to intensify.